 WordPress vs Website Builders: Which Platform Is Right for You?

-If you are a small business or startup with a limited budget, the Online Website Builder route may be the most cost-effective in the short term.
+If you are a small business or startup with a limited budget, the Website Builder route may be the most cost-effective in the short term.
 On the other hand, if you plan on growing your business online, starting out with WordPress is the best investment.

-If you have never coded or programmed before, WordPress may seem intimidating and difficult to use compared to most Online Website Builders.
+If you have never coded or programmed before, WordPress may seem intimidating and difficult to use compared to most Website Builders.
 Just ask yourself, how much of the work of building your website do you plan on doing versus hiring a WordPress Design and Development company?

-If you do not require a lot of features initially or don’t anticipate ever needing a lot of features, using an Online Website Builder may be the right choice.
+If you do not require a lot of features initially or don’t anticipate ever needing a lot of features, using an online Website Builder may be the right choice.
 But if you ever want to introduce new features or functionality at a later time, you will have to rebuild your website in WordPress.

 If you are new to building and hosting websites, you may want to ask some questions first before making a final decision.
-An expert in this decision-making process is the WordPress designers at Golden Oak Web Design.
+An expert in this decision-making process is the WordPress designers and developers at Golden Oak Web Design.
 Contact us for a free consultation.